mmouhasylla/human-action-recognition-pytorch-lstm/README.md

 ![skeleton_render](frame0019_rendered.png)

-This is me realizing the action of closing the door of a fridge (it's one of the last frames).
+This is one of the subjects realizing the action of closing the door of a fridge (it's one of the last frames).